usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

   In the ADA, these mobility devices fall into two main categories:
   1. Wheelchairs (manual or power-driven) and manually powered devices
-  2. Other power-driven mobility devices (OPDMDs)
+  2. Other powered options, such as golf carts
 card:
   title: Mobility Devices
   description: |-